kamranahmedse/developer-roadmap/src/data/roadmaps/android/content/recycleview@xIvplWfe-uDr9iHjPT1Mx.md

 As the name implies, RecyclerView recycles those individual elements.
 When an item scrolls off the screen, RecyclerView doesn't destroy its view.
 Instead, RecyclerView reuses the view for new items that have scrolled onscreen.
 RecyclerView improves performance and your app's responsiveness, and it reduces power consumption.

-Here is a best practice from the official Android developer website：
+Learn more from the following resources:

 - [@article@Android Developers: Create dynamic lists with RecyclerView](https://developer.android.com/develop/ui/views/layout/recyclerview)